maxasix/tiktokmax/README.md

 # tiktokmax
-A iOS 15 tweak for TikTok
+A rootless iOS 15 tweak for TikTok

 ## Building